DantheJack/SliCer/README.md

 ### Understanding the demo

 Once the program is launched, you should be presented with a window containing the main user interface of the system.
 To the left of this interface is the place to write (or copy and paste) the code you want to slice.
+Be careful, the line count can be tricky if you don't pay minimal attention.

 *Don't forget to specify the line and variable you want as slicing criterion in the top right corner of the window!*